Table of Contents

 Lunch:

-• Grilled salmon on a bed of mixed greens with cherry tomatoes, cucumber, and avocado, drizzled with olive oil and lemon juice
+Salmon fillet on a bed of mixed salad with cherry tomato, cucumber and an avocado dressing made with olive oil and lemon juice

 Afternoon Snack: